 Except as stated in the Applicability section of these Travel Guidelines, anyone traveling on university business must obtain permission in advance of the trip.
 Travel requests must be submitted online according to the instructions available on the travel website.
 All estimated expenses of the trip must be reflected on the travel request regardless of how they are to be paid.
 (See Registration Fees section below.)
 A travel request must be submitted and approved at all applicable levels even if no travel expenses are anticipated.

-The online travel request can be approved only when account balances are sufficient to cover the total estimated cost of the trip.
+The online travel request can be initiated only when account balances are sufficient to cover the total estimated cost of the trip.
 Whenever possible, the travel request should be entered and approved at least seven (7) working days prior to departure.

 NOTE: Expenses cannot be reimbursed from an account not listed on the approved request.